-6.3 College and Community Service
+6.3 University and Community Service

-- 6.3.1 Service is considered an important part of academic life, and faculty are expected to be service oriented throughout their career.
-Service may be done at the program level, school level, college wide, within the professional community, and within the community at large. - 6.3.2 Faculty may also contribute in broader arenas such as state or regional organizations, disciplinary associations.
-In addition, faculty may contribute to the College's public mission through service to our community, region and the State or the Nation. - 6.3.3 Normally the College expects probationary faculty to serve the College and community in selected activities, while faculty who are tenured and/or of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus and to their disciplines and professional organizations - 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, and the effectiveness of participation.
-Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus and community service.
+6.3.1 Service is considered an important part of academic life, and faculty are expected to be service oriented throughout their career.
+Service may be done at the program level, school level, university wide, within the professional community, and within the community at large.

-- 6.3.5 Evidence of effectiveness in College or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the College, or of a non-college group or individual. - 6.3.5.2 Professional service, such as membership or leadership positions in professional societies, board membership, consultancy in ones discipline, conference organizer, grant reviewer, journal editor, peer review of journal or conference publications, computing or related contest judging, invited lectures, etc. - 6.3.5.4 Service within the program includes significant contributions to program meetings, committee work at the program level, program and curriculum development, and leadership in CSIS related student activities, etc. - 6.3.5.5 Contributions in college level committee appointments and elected committee service.
-Involvement in student organizations and college sponsored events may also be considered as part of a candidate's service to the college.
+- 6.3.2 Faculty may also contribute in broader arenas such as state or regional organizations, disciplinary associations.
+In addition, faculty may contribute to the University's public mission through service to our community, region and the State or the Nation. - 6.3.3 Normally the University expects probationary faculty to serve the University and community in selected activities, while faculty who are tenured and/or of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus and to their disciplines and professional organizations - 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, and the effectiveness of participation.
+Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus and community service. - 6.3.5 Evidence of effectiveness in University or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the University, or of a non-university group or individual. - 6.3.5.2 Professional service, such as membership or leadership positions in professional societies, board membership, consultancy in one's discipline, conference organizer, grant reviewer, journal editor, peer review of journal or conference publications, computing or related contest judging, invited lectures, etc. - 6.3.5.4 Service within the program includes significant contributions to program meetings, committee work at the program level, program and curriculum development, program assessment, supporting new faculty, obtaining grants in support of program objectives, and leadership in initiating and implementing CIS related student activities, etc. - 6.3.5.5 Contributions in university level committee appointments and elected committee service.
+Involvement in student organizations and university sponsored events may also be considered as part of a candidate's service to the university.